gammasoft71/Examples_wxWidgets/src/Components/Cursor/README.md

 # Cursor

-Shows how to create a Cursor widget with wxCursor.
+Shows how to create a Cursor component with wxCursor.

 ## Source